-Fire and security drills will be held each month, and tornado drills will be held in March and April, both to comply with state law and to familiarize students with what to do should any of these emergencies occur.
+Fire and security drills will be held each month, and tornado drills will be held in March, April, and May to comply with state law and to familiarize students with what to do should any of these emergencies occur.
 Instructions for fire and tornado drills are posted in each classroom.
-Two keys to success in these drills are: I) listening to the instructor's directions, and 2) carrying out those directions as quickly and silently as possible.
+Two keys to success in these drills are 1.)
+Listening to the instructor's directions, and 2.)
+Carrying out those directions as quickly and silently as possible.

-THE LIBRARY
+LIBRARY